willsam100/CodingWIthSamBlog/_posts/2017-05-22-xamarin-forms-mvvmcross-fsharp.md

   display_name: Sam Williams
   first_name: Sam
   last_name: Williams
 description: MvvmCross is a great framework for MVVM.
 Learn how to use MvvmCross with F#/FSharp and avoid a couple of nasty bugs!
 Tips and tricks included
 permalink: "/2017/05/22/xamarin-forms-mvvmcross-fsharp/"
 ---

 ## prerequisites

-- Understanding of C#, Xamarin, Mvvm/MvvmCross
+- Understanding of C#
+- Xamarin
+- Mvvm/MvvmCross

 F# supports Object-Orientated programming.
 MvvmCross is a framework for building apps with an MVVM design pattern.
 This blog post walks through combing them using a PCL ie MvvmCross with F#.
 A new project will be created.
 A new F# core PCL will then be added.
 The C# core will then be translated to F#.
 A small problem awaits....

 ## Getting setup